Study Abroad Student Exchange

-The School of Law has established semester abroad study opportunities at the China University of Politics and Law School in Beijing, City University of Hong Kong, the University of Luxembourg, Charles University in Prague and the University of Deusto, Spain to a limited number of students.
+The School of Law has established semester abroad study opportunities at the China University of Politics and Law School in Beijing, City University of Hong Kong, the University of Luxembourg, and Charles University in Prague to a limited number of students.

-For Fall 2014, USF is offering opportunities at University of Luxembourg, Charles University, and China University of Politics and Law School.
+For Spring 2015, USF is offering opportunities at University of Luxembourg, Charles University, and China University of Politics and Law School.

 All classes are taught in English at the master's degree level or above.
 No foreign language is required.